transparency-dev/witness-network/docs/proposal.md

 configuration networks (likely to appear eventually to strike other trade-offs, or to depend on a different set of maintainers that use a different process).

-### Is there a recommended trust policy for the participating witnesses?
+### Is there a recommended trust policy that uses participating witnesses?

 No, it is not in scope to have an opinion on which trust policy to use.
 This will naturally vary depending on the log ecosystem, intended use, etc.